cyrilcabo/alphadevelopment/README.md

 Alpha Development is live at: https://alphadevop.co .
 Check it out, and don't forget to follow me for more projects like this.

 ## Technologies
-Bookmate is currently built with the following technologies:
+Alpha Development is currently built with the following technologies:
 * NodeJS
 * ExpressJS
 * ReactJS